 If a hearing is requested, the Subcommittee shall conduct the hearing.
 If a hearing is not requested, the Subcommittee may serve a notice directing that a hearing be held.
 If a hearing is not requested or directed, the Subcommittee shall conduct its review on the basis of the record developed before the Department and any written submissions made by the Applicant or the Department in connection with the request for review.

 If a hearing is requested or directed, the hearing shall be held within 45 days after the filing of the request with the National Adjudicatory Council or service of the notice by the Subcommittee.
-The National Adjudicatory Council shall serve written notice of the date and time of the hearing to the Applicant by facsimile or overnight courier not later than 14 days before the hearing.
+The National Adjudicatory Council shall serve written notice of the date and time of the hearing to the Applicant by electronic mail, facsimile or overnight courier not later than 14 days before the hearing.

 The Applicant and the Department may be represented by counsel at a hearing conducted pursuant to this Rule.